BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Tenshi", :SPIRITM, 0], "Grassy Terrain")

-Use the warp tile to return to the hub room.
+Use the warp tile to return to the central gem room.

 ### The Amethyst Chamber